 I’m a journalist, essayist, poet and novelist (basically, a WRITER of almost all trades), as well as a feminist, social justice activist, eco-warrior, animal lover and all-around iconoclast.

 Born and raised in Brooklyn by my blue collar Irish Catholic family, I now call the Boston area home.
 When I’m not writing, I spend my free time reading, cooking (& eating) vegetarian dishes , enjoying music, watching movies, discussing politics, volunteering, hiking up mountains and around the woods of New England and hanging out with my awesome cats (see below).
+I have a B.A. in English and journalism from SUNY New Paltz and a Master’s degree in natural resources and environmental policy from the University of Vermont.

 I’m currently a reporter and columnist for the financial news website MainStreet.com (and formerly, of its parent publication, The Street) where I cover issues related to the environment, student loan debt, the gender wage gap and rising income inequality between the classes.
 My articles for The Street have often been the most viewed, commented and shared on the site the given week they were posted and have subsequently been featured in other media outlets including Yahoo Finance, MSN, Business Insider and The Fiscal Times.

-In addition to my work for The Street/Main Street, I’ve written for Salon, Al-Jazeera America, E Magazine, Earth Island Journal, BioScience, the New York Daily News, Science, Z Magazine, the Pulitzer prize-winning InsideClimateNews.com and several local and regional publications.
+In addition to my work for The Street/Main Street, I’ve written for The Guardian, Salon, Al-Jazeera America, E Magazine, Earth Island Journal, BioScience, the New York Daily News, Science, Z Magazine, the Pulitzer prize-winning InsideClimateNews.com and several local and regional publications.
 My reportage for Salon has been syndicated in Alternet, as well as covered by Jezebel, Bustle and the Young Turks Network.
 In the past, I have been a regular contributing writer for Spare Change News and the New England Press award-winning bimonthly magazine Vermont Woman.

 My friend, musician Anda Volley, wrote a song for me last year that hit #1 on Soundcloud’s alt rock category–Laura Inside the Ghost Machine.